BerkeleyLab/Marble/design/scripts/README.md

 * [KiCad](https://www.kicad.org/): version 5.1.x (x &ge; 5)
 * [KiBoM](https://github.com/SchrodingersGat/KiBoM) 1.8.0.

-A patch to KiCad is needed in order to support [reproducible](https://reproducible-builds.org) fabrication package builds.
+KiCad version 5.1.10 (no suffixes) or later is needed in order to support [reproducible](https://reproducible-builds.org) fabrication package builds.
+This means byte-for-byte identical zip files, independent of which person and computer runs the process.
-More details on this are available below.

 ### Update the QR code on the silkscreen